bactopia/bactopia-py/README.md

  Builds Bactopia environments for use with Nextflow.

 ╭─ Required Options ───────────────────────────────────────────────────────────────────╮
-│ *  --bactopia    TEXT  Directory where Bactopia results are stored [required]        │ ╰──────────────────────────────────────────────────────────────────────────────────────╯
+│ *  --bactopia-path    TEXT  Directory where Bactopia results are stored [required]   │ ╰──────────────────────────────────────────────────────────────────────────────────────╯
 ╭─ Build Related Options ──────────────────────────────────────────────────────────────╮
 │ --envtype                     [conda|docker|singularity|  The type of environment to │